Certain things, after all, just aren’t made to go together:

 Democracy and a populace unable to distinguish between sanity and its opposite…

 We could add to that list sharp crampon spikes and just about any other item of hiking or backpacking gear you may have in your backpack.
 And, of course, the backpack itself.

 How are we to ensure our cherished, pricey camping gear, clothing, etc. stay puncture and tear-free while carrying crampons?

-In this article, we’ll explain how it’s done with a simple, fuss-free guide.
+In this article, we’ll explain how to pack crampons in the safest way possible with a simple, fuss-free guide.

 What you will need to follow this tutorial